tinloaf/ygg/README.md

 Documentation
 =============

 There's a short usage example below which is probably enough if you just want to use the Red-Black-Tree.
-More documentation is being added over time here TODO.
+More [Documentation](https://tinloaf.github.io/ygg/) is being added over time.

 Usage Example
 =============